 Many tubing places have age restrictions, which we list in our giant list of places to go tubing in NC, SC, and GA.
 Deep Creek Tubing didn’t have any restrictions.
 I’ve gone tubing several times, just not with my kids, so I knew what to generally expect and could figure it out from there on what would be safe.

 Both of my kids can swim but I wasn’t taking chances and they both wore life jackets.
-Great Smoky Mountains National Park now requires children thirteen and under wear a life jacket.
+Great Smoky Mountains National Park now requires children 13 years of age and younger to wear a life jacket while tubing.
 You may bring your own, or rent one at Deep Creek with a $10 deposit, which is 100% refundable.

 I saw several parents hang onto their kids’ tubes or use twine or ropes to tether tubes together.
 I felt more comfortable doing that, especially since my youngest was kind of scared the first run down the river.